Know When to Go to Your Family Doctor, the ER, Your Family Doctor, or Firelands Virtual Care

 “Not usually”, says Stephanie Breault, Nurse Practitioner at Firelands Physician Group Urgent Care in Clyde.
 “It’s rare for us to turn patients away, but when we do it’s usually because we’re not equipped to handle the injury or illness they’re experiencing.
 If you have heart attack symptoms like chest pain, or stroke symptoms like sudden vision problems or trouble walking, we’ll send you to the nearest emergency room.”

-She urges patients with these symptoms to go straight to the emergency room, rather than waste time (and waste heart muscle or brain tissue) by coming to QuickCare or urgent care.
+She urges patients with these symptoms to go straight to the emergency room, rather than waste time (and waste heart muscle or brain tissue) by coming to urgent care.

 When to Go to the Emergency Room

-QuickCare and urgent care are perfect for treating conditions that can’t wait until tomorrow, but aren’t life-threatening.
-Emergency rooms are for the life-threatening situations.
+Urgent care is perfect for treating conditions that can’t wait until tomorrow but aren’t life-threatening.
+Emergency rooms are for life-threatening situations.
 Emergency departments at hospitals will have more resources and specialists at their disposal.

 If you experience any of the following symptoms, call 9-1-1 or go to the emergency room: